otype/ruby-client/README.md

     client = ApitraryClient.new( "http://YOUR_API_ID.api.apitrary.net", "YOUR_API_KEY" )

-Assuming your have created a resource **person** in your API, you would use the following calls to work with this resource:
+Assuming your have created an entity **person** in your API, you would use the following calls to work with this entity:

 ### Add object